Teacher Discipline Frequently Asked Questions (FAQs)

 You may file a complaint against a teacher who is employed in a non-public school if the teacher is certified.
 This office has the authority to investigate the conduct of certificate holders and refer the matter to the professional conduct officer for action when appropriate.

 This office only has the authority to investigate individuals who hold or who are applicants for certification.
 Generally, teaching assistants are certified by the Education Department and teacher aides are not.
 Complaints against an uncertified individual should be directed to the school principal or to the superintendent of schools.

 Receipt of your complaint will be acknowledged in writing.
 Thereafter, it will be assigned to an investigator, who may contact you to discuss your complaint in greater detail.

 If the investigation fails to support sufficient evidence to proceed, the case will be closed with no further action taken.
-You will be advised in writing of the closure of the case.

 If after investigation there is a sufficient basis to initiate action against the questioned certificate holder, a recommendation will be made to the State Professional Standards and Practices Board for Teaching to consider whether to proceed to a formal administrative hearing.